 The table lists other Optimizely functionality that may be triggered by using this method.

 |Conversions||Calling this method records a conversion and attributes it to the variations that the user has seen.|

 You can create metrics on this conversion event and add metrics to experiments even after the conversion has been tracked.

-For more information, see the paragraph Events are always on in the introduction of Events: Tracking clicks, pageviews, and other visitor actions.
+For more information, see the support documentation on Events: Tracking clicks, pageviews, and other visitor actions.

 Important!
 This method will not call the